albrechtf/mcf2pdf/README.md

 Author: Florian Albrecht

+Downloads can be found [here](https://github.com/albrechtf/mcf2pdf/releases).
+Please read the **installation instructions** below carefully, **otherwise the software will definitely not work for you.** You have been warned.

 ## What is mcf2pdf?
 What not?

 This program enables you to convert photobooks created with the Mein CEWE